 For the more information about the geologic resources of the National Park Service, please visit http://www.nature.nps.gov/geology/.

-A System-wide National Park Service (NPS) inventory and assessment of its Abandoned Mineral Lands (AML) was started in fiscal year (FY) 2010 to address two primary objectives:
+The National Park Service (NPS) conducted a comprehensive inventory and assessment of its Abandoned Mineral Lands (AML) from 2010 through 2013 to address two primary objectives:

 - Categorize high, medium, and low priority mitigation needs for NPS AML features according to human hazard and environmental criteria, and;